Cyclaneusma needle cast: Disease cycle

 Cyclaneusma is an Ascomycete and therefore contains a sexual and asexual stage.
 During the asexual stage, conidia are produced which are capable of dispersing throughout the season.
 Additionally, Cyclaneusma produces a sexual stage by the Ascomycota.
 These Ascomycota are apothecial in shape and once infection of the host occurs, they locate to the subepidermal tissue of the host’s pine needles.
 As these apothecium develop, it will push on the epidermis of the needle causing a swelling of the needle to occur bilaterally.
-During favorable environmental conditions (moist environment), the apothecium will produce asci typically containing eight ascospores.
+During favorable environmental conditions (moist environment), the apothecia produces asci, typically containing eight ascospores.
 These spores will disperse from fruiting bodies of the pine either through the wind or remain on the needle for prolonged periods of time.
 As the ascospores travel through the wind, they will land on new susceptible pine hosts.
 If conditions continue to be favorable, Cyclaneusma will enter the new host’s needle through the stomata and infect the plant.

 Cyclaneusma has four primary periods of infection throughout the year.
 During the months of July through August, Cyclaneusma can infect the current year’s needles.
 Following this cycle, September through November as well as late November through early December accounts for the 2nd and 3rd infection respectively.
 During this time, the cooler, moist environment promote infection of Cyclaneusma.
 These three periods account for 50% of all new Cyclaneusma infections.
 As winter persists, Cyclaneusma will survive on pine needles attached to the tree as well as the needles no longer attached to the host.
 The months between April through June account for the remaining 50% of infection by Cyclaneusma.
 This is because the moist, cool conditions allow the disease to infect both mature and newly growing needles.
 It is worth noting that while spores are consistently produced throughout the spring, summer, and fall months; symptoms of Cyclaneusma may not appear on pines until at least 10 months after the initial infection.